LogtalkDotOrg/logtalk3/manuals/sources/devtools/issue_creator.rst

        -s "/home/jdoe/foo/" \
        -u https://github.com/jdoe/foo/tree/55aa900775befa135e0d5b48ea63098df8b97f5c/

-In this case, the script **must** be called from a git repo directory or one of its sub-directories, which is a common setup in CI/CD pipelines.
-Moreover, prior to running the tests, the CLI must be used to authenticate and login to the server where the bug report issues will be
+The ``logtalk_tester`` script **must** be called from a git repo directory or one of its sub-directories, which is a common setup in CI/CD pipelines.
+Moreover, prior to running the tests, the CLI must be used to authenticate and login to the server where the bug report issues will be created:
-created:

 -  GitHub: ``gh auth login``
 -  GitLab: ``glab auth login``